 Like anxiety medications, medical marijuana can have both negative and positive effects.
 Some people may feel a decrease in anxiety-related symptoms.
 Others will feel an increase.
 Nonetheless, marijuana has the upper hand in that it cannot result in a deadly overdose, whereas many narcotic anxiety medications can result in deadly overdoses.

 There is a lot to be said for thought patterns and control when it comes to agoraphobia.
 Negative, catastrophic thought patterns contribute to sensations of anxiety.
 Perceived lack of control over those symptoms can also contribute to panic and anxiety.
-In cases where medical marijuana has a positive influence over a sufferer’s symptoms, the medicine can be experienced as control over the symptoms by the sufferer.
-Knowing that it can help and is available can, in and of itself, relieve the symptoms in the same way that being in an area thought of as safe to the sufferer relieves fear and panic.
+In cases where medical marijuana has a positive influence over a sufferer’s symptoms, the patient can experience the medicine as control over the symptoms.
+Knowing it can help and is available can, in and of itself, relieve the symptoms in the same way that being in an area thought of as safe to the sufferer relieves fear and panic.

-Very little is known about how marijuana can help some people with anxiety disorders and not others.
-However, it is quite clear that marijuana alters the mood of the person partaking in it.
-There is some evidence that the strain of marijuana smoked or ingested plays a role in the effect.
+There’s limited knowledge about how marijuana can help some people with anxiety disorders and not others.
+However, it is quite clear marijuana alters the mood of the person taking it.
+There is some evidence the strain of marijuana smoked or ingested plays a role in the effect.
 The dosage will partially dictate the effect as well.
-Positive effects include relaxation, elation and reversal of thinking from negative to positive.
+Positive effects include relaxation, elation, and reversal of negative thoughts.
 Possible negative effects include paranoia, heightened anxiety and fear.
 The effects typically pass when the medical marijuana leaves the system.